 13. Disclosure and Barring Service (DBS) checks

 13.1 If you apply to study on certain programmes (for example in the School of Health Sciences) you may be required to undergo a Disclosure and Barring Service (DBS) application, previously known as a Criminal Records Bureau (CRB) check, and other checks both prior to and post registration.
 The Institution will inform you when such disclosure and checks apply.
 Where you are required to undergo a Disclosure and Barring Service (DBS) application, the Institution will consider whether any unspent or spent criminal convictions or related information are compatible with you taking up your place or continuing on your programme.

 13.2 Please be aware that the Institution may be under a duty to disclose information about you to professional, regulatory or statutory bodies.
 Please refer to Clause 15 to see how City processes sensitive personal data.

 13.3 Queries regarding DBS checks should be directed to the Course Office in the School of Health Sciences.

 14.1 The Institution values inclusiveness and endeavours to ensure that all applicants and students are treated on the basis of their merits and abilities and that no one suffers discrimination or disadvantage on the basis of their gender, marital status, race, colour, ethnic or national origins, disability, sexual orientation, religion or belief, or age.

-14.3 Further information about the student support services the Institution provides can be found here.
+14.3 Further information about the student support services the Institution provides can be found on the Student Support webpages.